Exceptional Tannaka groups only arise from cubic threefolds: Tannaka groups of Hodge modules

 \begin{lemma} For~$M\in \cC$ and~$\bbL$ a unitary rank one local system with~$M\otimes \bbL\in \cC$, we have

 \end{lemma}

 \begin{proof} As in~\cite[prop.~4.1]{KWVanishing}, twisting by~$\bbL$ gives rise to an equivalence of tensor categories

-in~$\Mbar(A)$.
-This equivalence need not be compatible with the fiber functor~$\omega$ on the source and target, but since~$\bbC$ is algebraically closed, any two fiber functors are noncanonically isomorphic; hence the same holds for the Tannaka groups. \end{proof}
+Both the source and the target of this equivalence are tensor subcategories of $\cC$, hence~$\omega$ restricts to a fiber functor on both of them.
+The equivalence $\varphi$ need not be compatible with these fiber functors, but over an algebraically closed field of characteristic zero any two fiber functors are noncanonically isomorphic; hence the same holds for the corresponding Tannaka groups. \end{proof}